 Since launch in 2016, the fund’s risen strongly, but it’s slightly lagged the broader UK stock market.
 This is in line with what we’d expect though, given the team’s approach.
 Their relatively defensive style means the fund has tended to hold up well when stock markets fall sharply but lag a rapidly rising market.
 Stock markets have generally performed strongly since the fund’s launch, so it hasn’t quite kept pace.

 The manager’s also done a good job of growing the fund’s income over time, although like most other equity income funds, it was forced to reduce income payments in 2020 as companies across the country slashed their dividends in response to the COVID-19 pandemic.
 Investors should note that the fund’s exclusions, and the manager’s relatively defensive investment philosophy, mean we expect the fund to pay a lower yield than some other income funds.
-The fund takes charges from capital, which can increase the income on offer but reduce the potential for capital growth.
+The fund takes charges from capital, which can increase the income on offer but reduces the potential for capital growth.
 Income yields are variable and not a reliable indicator of future income.